Directionality and head-tail recognition in the keV-range with the MIMAC detector by deconvolution of the ionic signal: Directionality on nuclear recoils in the keV-range

 Photons are also produced during the nuclear reaction on the $^{45}\mathrm{Sc}$ target with a fluence about $20$ times larger than the neutron's one \cite{Maire2016}.
 The electron-recoil discrimination represents then a central element of our analysis in order to extract the proton recoils from the $\gamma$ background.
 We first apply a few \textit{minimal cuts}, as detailed in \cite{Riffard2016}, that suppress almost $98\%$ of the events that are easily identified as non-recoil events.
 After this step, the strategies for electron-recoil discrimination differ between the two datasets presented below: the one at $27\,\mathrm{keV}$ and the one at $8\,\mathrm{keV}$.

-At $27\,\mathrm{keV}$, we follow the same procedure than in our previous analyses \cite{Riffard2016} in training a Boosted Decision Tree (BDT).
+At $27\,\mathrm{keV}$, we follow the same procedure as in our previous analyses \cite{Riffard2016} in training a Boosted Decision Tree (BDT).
 We perform a "background only" run for which the energy of the AMANDE proton beam is sufficiently decreased to remain out of the neutron resonance: the proton beam, only $20\,\mathrm{keV}$ less energetic at the same current level \cite{Maire2016}, keeps producing the same $\gamma$ rate on the target while no neutron gets produced.
 This "background only" run is combined with the measurements (corresponding to a "signal + background" run) in order to train and test a BDT thanks to the \texttt{TMVA} software \cite{TMVA}.
 The discriminating observables given to the BDT are mainly derived from the event tracks (\textit{e.g.} number of holes).
-The background rejection power can be determined on the test sample: we obtain $8\times10^4$.
+The background rejection power, that is the number of background events rejected for a single background event passing the cuts, can be determined on the test sample: we obtain $8\times10^4$.
 The expected number of recoils can be roughly estimated from the event rate difference between the background run and the measurements in the neutron field.
 The comparison between this expected number and the effective number of recoils after application of the BDT ($2300$ events) gives an estimation of the BDT acceptance: about $50\%$ of the proton recoils are kept.
 For directional analyses, the exclusion of recoil events does not represent an issue except that it decreases the statistics.

-For the dataset with neutron of $8\,\mathrm{keV}$, we measure proton recoils down to $500\,\mathrm{eV}$.
+For the dataset with neutrons of $8\,\mathrm{keV}$, we measure proton recoils down to $500\,\mathrm{eV}$.
 In these conditions the BDT is not uniform: it accepts more recoils at large energy than low energy.
 This non-uniformity would introduce a bias on the angle reconstruction so we instead decide to implement a standard discrimination based on track observables, as in \cite{Sauzet2019}.
-As an important drawback, this approach rejects less background events than the BDT but it accept almost all recoil events.
-We estimate that $30\%$ of the kept events are due to background by comparing the cut efficiencies at $8\,\mathrm{keV}$ and $27\,\mathrm{keV}$ as well as the neutron production cross-sections \cite{Cosack1985} ($10\%$ larger neutron production at $8~\mathrm{keV}$).
+As an important drawback, this approach rejects fewer background events than the BDT but it accepts almost all recoil events.
+We estimate that $30\%$ of the kept events are due to the background by comparing the cut efficiencies at $8\,\mathrm{keV}$ and $27\,\mathrm{keV}$ as well as the neutron production cross-sections \cite{Cosack1985} ($10\%$ larger neutron production at $8~\mathrm{keV}$).
 For this dataset we keep $5400$ events.